Two Chinas: Republic of China

 Until the constitutional reforms of 1991, the Republic of China (ROC) actively asserted its claim of sovereignty over all of China and still opposes treating the People's Republic of China (PRC) as a legitimate state.
 ROC authorities clarified the constitutional reforms by stating they do not "dispute the fact that the PRC controls mainland China."
 Since then, the ROC has neither actively asserted these claims nor denied them.
-Democratization and liberalization of free speech has led to the emergence of the Taiwan independence movement, which is opposed to the idea of "Two Chinas".
-The ROC's position with respect to "Two Chinas" has varied by administration, with Pan-Blue administrations favoring it and Pan-Green administrations moving away from it.
+Democratization and liberalization of free speech has led to the emergence of the Taiwan independence movement, which supports the idea of "Two Chinas".
+The ROC's position with respect to "Two Chinas" has varied by administration, with Pan-Green administrations favoring it and Pan-Blue administrations preferring the position of One China with respective interpretations.

 In 1999, then President Lee Teng-hui defined the relationship as "Special state-to-state relations".

-President Chen Shui-bian declared in 2002 that "with Taiwan and China on each side of the Taiwan Strait, each side is a country".
-In 2003 he explained that "Taiwan is not a province of one country nor is it a state of another".
-The Chen administration took steps to use the name "Taiwan" internationally to prevent confusion between the "two Chinas", such as placing the word "Taiwan" underneath "Republic of China" on Republic of China passports.
+President Chen Shui-bian proposed in 2002 that "with Taiwan and China on each side of the Taiwan Strait, each side is a country".
+In 2003 he further said that "Taiwan is not a province of one country nor is it a state of another".
+Chen administration took steps to use the name "Taiwan" internationally to boost the international business activities with Taiwan by preventing confusion between the "two Chinas".
+For example, the word "Taiwan" appears underneath "Republic of China" on Republic of China passports such that the visa policy towards citizens of ROC can be separated from the policy towards people from PRC.